 3. Under what circumstances may a project be granted a “waiver of project start date” for informational filing?

 The action of installing an energy conservation measure demonstrates that it made financial sense to the owner regardless of an incentive.
 In the rare case where a waiver to informational filing would be approved, the project owner would demonstrate pressing circumstances or compelling business reasons.
 Starting the project before the new SPP were available in the EIP would not be an acceptable reason to waive informational filing.
-The program requires all project start date waivers to be filed within 45 days of construction start date.
 Please be advised, all filing fees are non-refundable regardless of whether a request for waiver is approved or rejected.

 |Final Application Form|

 1. If I submit an informational filing form for my project, how will I know that there is any incentive money still available?

 The SPP webpage will post how many tax credit dollars are still available and unreserved.
 Informational filings received while unreserved tax credits are available will get a postcard confirming receipt of the informational filing form and that the tax credit amount applied for will be held in reserve.

 Once the reserved tax credit dollars have run out, the SPP webpage will indicate that the opportunity announcement is closed.
 Any applications received after SPP Opportunity Announcement closure will be returned along with the filing fee.
 The reserved tax credit dollar amount and the SPP Opportunity Announcement status will be posted under Small Premium Projects at: http://www.oregon.gov/ENERGY/BUSINESS/Incentives/

 2. Can an owner who has been issued an EIP tax credit certificate, but is unable to use the entire certified tax credit amount within the first year, roll over the remaining unused amount into the following tax year?